Military discharge: Upgrade of administrative discharges and special court-martial BCDs

-The DD 214 is a complete documentation of military service.
-It contains everything from total time in service, dates of entry and discharge, dates of rank, documentation of foreign service, ribbons, medals and badges awarded, professional military education completed, characterization of service, and reason for discharge (among other things).
+The DD 214 is a summary of military service.
+It contains total time in service, dates of entry and discharge, dates of rank, documentation of foreign service, ribbons, medals and badges awarded, professional military education completed, characterization of service, and reason for discharge.
 In responses to job applications, many employers request a copy of the DD 214.
-There are two DD 214 types: the edited (or "short") version, and the unedited (or "long") version.
-The edited version omits certain information, including the reason for discharge.
+There are two DD 214 types: the deleted (or "short") version, and the undeleted (or "long") version.
+The deleted version omits certain information, including the reason for discharge.

 Employers often request the unedited version, but the legality of this is debatable in certain situations.
 It can be denied, especially if the "long" version references facts that violate the right to privacy or could be used in a discriminatory fashion (such as non-relevant psychological, medical, or disability issues) explicitly cited as illegal by federal or state hiring laws.
 For example, the Illinois Human Rights Act prohibits discrimination due to unfavorable discharge.
 A service member may request the edited, unedited, or both versions on separation.

 Since the 1970s, an honorably discharged veteran receives a frameable certificate (DD 256).
 A similar one is issued to someone granted a general discharge (DD 257).
 For each certificate, one or more letters after the number indicate the branch of service that issued it.
 For example, a "256A" is awarded by the Army.
 Other certificates for long service, or to eligible spouses of veterans, may also be presented.

 The Freedom of Information Act has made (limited) records of military service available to the public, on request.
 However, information protected by the Privacy Act of 1974 can be released only with the veteran's consent.